Alicelrf/Dreams/dreams/Alice in Flatland/Alice in Flatland.md

 I couldn't comprehend how hiding like this would help.
 So, I just huddled in a corner with a cabinet next to me.

 Then I heard a variety of noises, and before I could react or see anything, I felt something passing through the air.
 This was followed by cries and screams.
 The curtain hiding the plump woman moved slightly, and then she was gone.
 There was silence for a moment, and I saw two or three people emerging from their hiding spots, but I couldn't see the man who had crawled under the table.
 Everyone exchanged glances with a hint of unease on their faces.
-In my mind, I was desperately trying to figure out how not to be found.
-I was clearly more conspicuous than the plump woman, yet she was the one attacked and disappeared, along with the man under the table.
+In my mind, I was desperately trying to figure out how not to be found.I was obviously even more exposed than the plump woman, yet she was the one attacked and disappeared, along with the man under the table.
 How did "they" even discover them?
 Could it be unrelated to visual or perspectival factors?

 As I pondered, the entire scene changed, and I found myself on unfamiliar streets.
 It was a crowded street reminiscent of the old Shanghai Bund, bustling with people.